Moneyball for the Front Office

 Transform data with data build tool (dbt) via Cloud Composer to produce transparent and reliable data pipeline models.

-Activate data with Flywheel, deployed on Google Cloud and using GKE, Pub/Sub and other services to deliver audiences and personalization fields to Salesforce, Facebook, Zeta, and Iterable.
-(Flywheel Software supports any destination with extensive API integrations.)
+Activate data with GrowthLoop, deployed on Google Cloud and using GKE, Pub/Sub and other services to deliver audiences and personalization fields to Salesforce, Facebook, Zeta, and Iterable.
+(GrowthLoop supports any destination with extensive API integrations.)

 So what kind of marketing segments were successful for the Red Sox that your team could apply?
 Here is a quick summary of a few key examples: